leonardoventurini/helene/README.md

 You can group these clients in different ways by using namespaces and channels.

-Events need to be declared first
+Events need to be declared first:

 ```js
 server.events.add('event', { protected: false })
 ```

-Then you can subscribe to it from the client
+Then you can subscribe to it from the client:

 ```js
 client.subscribe('event')
 ```

-You can now listen to that even in the client app
+You can now listen to that even in the client app:

 ```js
 client.on('event', console.log)
 ```

-We can emit something from the server
+We can emit something from the server:

 ```js
 server.emit('event', 42)